zhaoyul/aposd-vs-clean-code/README.md

 * I believe that TDD discourages good design and can easily lead to very bad code.
-You do not believe that TDD discourages good design, don't see much of a risk of bad code, and believe that bad code rarely if ever happens in practice when using TDD.
+You do not believe that TDD discourages good design, don't see much of a risk of bad code.
+>UB: I deleted the last clause.

 * I believe that there are better approaches than TDD for producing good unit test suites, such as the "bundling" approach discussed above.
-You agree that bundling can produce outcomes just as good as TDD.
+You agree that bundling can produce outcomes just as good as TDD; but may lead to somewhat less test coverage.
+>UB: I added a clause.

 * I believe that TDD and bundling have similar best-case outcomes, but that the average and worst-case outcomes will be much worse for TDD.
-You disagree and believe that, if anything, TDD will generally produce better outcomes than bundling.
+You disagree and believe that, if anything, TDD may produce marginally better outcomes than bundling; but that preference and personality is a larger factor in making the choice between the two.
+>UB: Slight rewording and addition.

+>UB: Overall I think we are close.
+I look forward to the zoom call in early December.
+Just shoot me a line to schedule it.
+I'm thinking I'll include this entire discussion as an appendix in the second edition.